Article

 • A second case involves the generally known “grounded reasons” making the continuation of the marriage impossible since the relation between husband and wife had been irremediably damaged.

-• The fourth case indicates a rather less common situation when one of the spouses is seriously ill making the continuation of the relationship impossible; the divorce is possible only when it is demanded by the spouse whose health no longer allows the prolongation of the marriage.
+• The fourth case indicates a rather less common situation when one of the spouses is seriously ill, making the continuation of the relationship impossible; the divorce is possible only when it is demanded by the spouse whose health no longer allows the prolongation of the marriage.

-What are the types of effects of the divorce in Romania and what is the date of the dissolution of marriage?
+What are the types of effects of the divorce in Romania, and what is the date of the dissolution of marriage?

-In case of divorce by consent of spouses who have no minor children, marriage is dissolved after the divorce certificate is issued.
+In case of divorce by consent of spouses who have no minor children, the marriage is dissolved after the divorce certificate is issued.

 The marital regime will cease on the date of the divorce application, but either spouse may ask the court, in case of divorce by consent, to set the termination of the marital regime at the date of the separation in fact.